N-r0bin/logistic_template/README.md

 <h2>Features:</h2>

-- Nav-bar that
+- Side navigation bar triggered by user interaction.

+- Designed tabs and tables for improved data presentation.

+- Sorting: Columns can be sorted in ascending or descending order.

+- Custom TypeScript Types: Defined for better type safety and code management.

-- Responsive design for an optimal experience across devices
+- Responsive Design: Ensures an optimal experience across various devices.

-- Upload photo
+- Photo Upload: Allows users to upload photos from their device.

 <h2>Technologies Used: </h2>

 - <b>React:</b> For building the user interface.

-- <b>Material-mui:</b> For responsive design and styling.
+- <b>Material-UI:</b> For responsive design and styling.

+- <b>React Router:</b> For page navigation.

-- <b>Redux:</b> Managing app state.
+- <b>Redux:</b> For state management.

+<h2>Current Status:</h2>
+In progress: The application is currently under development.
+Future updates will include additional features and refinements.

 ## Available Scripts